silicon-heaven/shv-doc/src/rpcmethods.md

 This method allows you get list of all clients connected to the broker.
 This is an administration task.

-This is mandatory way of listing clients.
+This is a mandatory way of listing clients.
 There also can be an optional, more convenient way, that brokers can implement to allow easier use by administrators (commonly in `.broker/clientInfo`), but any automatic tools should use this call instead.
 It is also more efficient than using `.broker/client:ls`.